CloudifySource/cloudify-recipes/services/nginx/README.md

 Synopsis
 --------

-This folder contains a service recipe for Redis, which is an open source, advanced key-value store.
+This folder contains a service recipe for NGINX, which is a free, open-source, high-performance HTTP server and reverse proxy, as well as an IMAP/POP3 proxy server.

 * Note that this recipe is under construction.
 We will test it and release it asap.